- Work Permits and Visas

-Telecommunications: Go, Melita, Vodafone Malta, One
+Telecommunications: Go, Melita, Epic

 Travel: SMS Mondial, Britannia Tours, Air Malta, FCM Travel Solutions, Hamilton Travel

-Other: M. Demajo, Simonds Farsons Cisk, University of Malta, BMIT (data and cloud), Konnekt,
+Other: M. Demajo, Simonds Farsons Cisk, University of Malta, BMIT (data and cloud), Konnekt

 Wages are lower in Malta than in some Western countries (although exceptions include the gaming, financial and insurance industries).
 Job seekers need to balance salary expectations against a relatively cheaper cost of living.

-To give you an idea, the 2018 figures from the National Office of Statistics put the average annual wage at €18,643, with managers earning an average €34,291 and a Financial Executive bringing in well over €50,000.
-An IT Director can expect a three figure salary and the CEO of a gaming company might earn well over €200,000.
+To give you an idea, the 2020 figures from the National Office of Statistics put the average monthly wage at €1,536, with managers earning an average of €2,197 and a Financial Executive bringing in well over €2,200.

-At the other end of the scale, basic workers earn around €12,922 annually and the minimum wage is €172.51 per week for over 18s in 2018.
+At the other end of the scale, basic workers earn around €994 monthly, and the minimum wage is €784.7 per month for over 18s in 2021.

-Malta is still refreshingly cheap especially if you're coming from a big city in Western Europe, although there's no doubt that prices are on the rise.
-Still, you can find a decent 1 bedroom place to rent in the capital Valletta for around €600 – €1,000+, while a three bedroom in a rural location will set you back around €900 to €1000.
+Malta is still refreshingly cheap, especially if you're coming from a big city in Western Europe, although there's no doubt that prices are on the rise.
+Still, you can find a decent one-bedroom place to rent in the capital Valletta for around €800 – €1,000+, while a three-bedroom in a rural location will set you back around €1100.
 Highly sought after locations will, of course, cost much more.
-Basic utilities come to at least €80-120 a month and internet costs around €30 monthly.
-Preschool will set you back about €350 monthly and a year of private school at primary level is €7000.
+Essential utilities come to at least €80-120 a month, and internet expenses around €35 monthly.
+Preschool will set you back about €380 monthly, and a year of a private school at primary level is €8000.

-You can get a pint of beer for €2.50, a main course in a cheap restaurant for €12, a three course meal in a good restaurant for €50 and a cappuccino on a lovely outdoor patio by the sea for around €2 (did I mention that life is lived outdoors here?)
-When it comes to groceries, a loaf of bread is €0.87, and a dozen eggs costs €2.25.
+You can get a pint of beer for €3, a main course in a cheap restaurant for €15, a three-course meal in a good restaurant for €60 and a cappuccino on a lovely outdoor patio by the sea for around €2.20 (did I mention that life is lived outdoors here?)
+When it comes to groceries, a loaf of bread is €1.16, and a dozen eggs cost €2.53.